Preparing your quilt

 - Stitch a line slightly less than a ¼” from the outer edge of the quilt top, especially if there are multiple seams that are on the outside edges of the quilt top.
 Your quilt top may be gently pulled during the quilting process and the stitching will help prevent the seams from coming apart.
 So it doesn't show after the binding is applied.

-We provide 2 choices of batting; Hobbs Premium Heirloom 80/20 Cotton/Poly Blend or Hobbs Premium Heirloom 100% Cotton.
-If prefer another type, please contact us.
+We use Hobbs Premium Heirloom 80/20 Cotton/Poly Blend.
+If you prefer another type, please contact us.
 Please note, we will cut the batting 8 inches wider and 8 inches longer than your quilt top.

 - Press the seam flat.
 Make sure seams are pressed open or to one side.